 Pat Carr has been with the Village of Tinley Park since 2005.
 As Village Manager, he is responsible for the management and operation of all the affairs and departments of the Village of Tinley Park.

 Carr is a retired Air Force Major with 23 years of service.
 In addition to his military experience, he has held company leadership positions in operations and sales.

-Steve Neubauer is Chief of the Tinley Park Police Department and is responsible for organizing, planning and directing police services for the Village of Tinley Park.
+Thomas Tilton is Interim Chief of the Tinley Park Police Department and is responsible for organizing, planning and directing police services for the Village of Tinley Park.
 That includes staffing, equipping and training approximately 100 sworn and civilian staff to respond to any and all law enforcement issues, as well as overseeing a $15 million annual budget.

 The police department provides around-the-clock patrols and investigative follow-up, along with tactical responses to requests from citizens.
 Police officers enforce ordinances, traffic laws and criminal laws to support a safe community.

 Tilton joined the Tinley Park Police Department as Deputy Police Chief of Administration in September 2021.
 Prior to joining the Village, he served with the United States Secret Service for 26 years as a leader in law enforcement, security and investigative operations.
 Tilton served as Residence Security Coordinator for President Obama and was an operator in the U.S. Secret Service’s elite Counter Assault Team for four years.

 Donna Framke is head of the Marketing Department and is responsible for the marketing, public relations, special events, public information, social media and tourism functions of the Village of Tinley Park.